microsoft/vscode-dev-containers/containers/kubernetes-helm-k3d/README.md

     FROM node:lts
     ```

-* If you want minikube to automatically start when the dev container starts, uncomment the following line:
+* If you want k3d to automatically start when the dev container starts, uncomment the following line:

     ```json
-    "postStartCommand": "nohup bash -c 'minikube start &' > minikube.log 2>&1",
+	"postStartCommand": "k3d cluster create > k3d.log 2>&1",
     ```

-    This will log minikube output to `minikube.log` in your workspace folder, but you can update that part of the line above to a different path if you wish (e.g. `/tmp/minikube.log`).
+    This will log k3d output to `k3d.log` in your workspace folder, but you can update that part of the line above to a different path if you wish (e.g. `/tmp/k3d.log`).

 Beyond that, just follow these steps to use the definition: